zerouwar/Octopus/README.md

 * `options`：throws `NotAllowValueException`
 * `regex`：throws `PatternNotMatchException`

-You can handle more with these exceptions.If it can not be satisfied with you,you can throws `ParseException` in `paese` method of `Formatters`.
+You can handle more with these exceptions.If it is not satisfied with you,throws `ParseException` in `paese` method of `Formatter`.
 Octopus will catch them,put into `exceptions` and fill with position of cell and config info at the same time.

-***All example could be founud at `cn.chenhuanming.octopus.example`，you can run and check these examples***
+***All example could be found at `cn.chenhuanming.octopus.example`，you can run and check these examples***

 ## Annotation
-We recommend using XML to configure the import and export formats, because XML configuration is not coupled with classes and is more flexible than annotations.
+We recommend using XML to configure the import and export, because XML configuration is not coupled with classes and is more flexible than annotations.
-Sometimes, however, users may be less concerned about flexibility and want to put configuration and data classes together, so annotation can be used.
+Sometimes, you may be less concerned about flexibility and want to put configuration and data classes together, so annotation can be used.
 Annotations are similar to XML files, There are  `@Sheet`,`@Formatter`,`@Header`,`@Field`:
 - `@Sheet` on class, with a optional `formatters` attribute represents the global formatter
 - `@Formatter` represents a formatter as the `formatters` attribute value of `@Sheet`